-Common Name: Amazon Milk Frog or Mission Golden-eyed Tree Frog, Boatman Frog, and Wife Toad
+Common Name: Amazon Milk Frog, Mission Golden-eyed Tree Frog, Boatman Frog, and Wife Toad

 Scientific Name: Trachycephalus resinifictrix